 The Business School's Master of Management program has been ranked at number one in Australia, in the top five in Asia and in the top 50 programs of its kind in the world again, now four years in a row – 2013, 2014, 2015 and 2016 – in the global rankings published by the highly respected London based newspaper, the Financial Times (FT), confirming the School's position as a world class centre for management education.
 The Business School entered the FT rankings in 2013 and remains the only Australian tertiary institution to qualify for a place amid strong global competition.
 Read more.

-For the fourth consecutive year, the University of Sydney has been ranked in the top 20 in the world in Accounting and Finance, as reported by the latest 2016 QS World University Rankings by subject.
-The University was also ranked in the global top 30 in the world in a recently added subject, Business and Management Studies.
-Overall, the University of Sydney has cemented its position as a global leader in research and educational excellence, with 41 of the 42 subjects assessed achieving a rating in the top 100 globally, 32 subjects ranked in the top 50, and 9 ranked in the top 20 in the world.
+For the fifth consecutive year, the University of Sydney has been ranked in the top 20 in the world in Accounting and Finance, as reported by the latest 2017 QS World University Rankings by subject.
+The University was also ranked in the global top 40 in the world in Business and Management Studies.
+Overall, the University of Sydney has cemented its position as a global leader in research and educational excellence, with, 31 subjects ranked in the top 50, 11 ranked in the top 20, and 3 ranked in the top 10 in the world.
 Read more.

 The University of Sydney has also been ranked number one in Australia and fourth in the world for graduate employability in the 2017 QS Graduate Employability Rankings.
 This ranking confirms the University’s excellence in preparing students for the global workforce, topping the list of Australian universities for the second year running.
 Read more.